openimis/openimis-be_py/README.md

   * The `--branch` parameter allows to specify the branch that will be cloned, develop by default
   * The `--path` allows you to specify the directory the repository will be cloned to.
 By default, the repository will be saved next to `openimis-be_py` directory.

+### To fetch all modules and install them from local directories
+* first install all modules as in "Developers setup"
+* from `/openimis-be_py/openIMIS`:
-  * Additionally, you can use `all` as the module name, to fetch and install all modules present in `openimis.json` file.
+  * run this command: `python manage.py install_module_locally all`.
+This command will execute all steps required steps to fetch all modules present in `openimis.json` from the git repositories and install them as editable libraries.
-  This mode supports the `--branch` and `--path` parameters.

 ### To install modules from PyPI
 * first install all modules as in "Developers setup"